MariamMohamedFawzy/Self-Driving-Cars-Nanodegree/projects/CarND-Advanced-Lane-Lines-Project/README.md

 #### 5. Calculation of the radius of curvature of the lane and the position of the vehicle with respect to center

-I did this in lines # through # in my code in `measure_curvature.py`
+I did this in lines 52 through 69 in my code in `measure_curvature.py`.

 <br>

-The shift of the car from the center is calculated in `utils.py` in a function called `get_shift` that takes the left and right polynomials and calculates the shift.
+The shift of the car from the center is calculated in `utils.py` in a function called `get_shift` that takes the left and right points and calculates the average point in the left and right side then calculates their average to be the midpoint.
+Then, I calculate the midpoint of the image and calculate the difference between the two mid points.
 #### 6. Final output

 I implemented this step in my code in `solution.ipynb` in the function `process_frame(frame)`.
 Here is an example of my result on a frame from the project video: